5 Google Docs CV templates you can use for free

 If you’d like to customise the original template yourself, all you need to do is cut and paste the sections per your requirements.

-You can then create a skills section on your CV right below your personal statement or near the end of the last page, depending on your situation.
+You can then create a key skills section right below your personal statement or near the end of the last page, depending on your situation.

 3. Spearmint Google Docs CV template